The Dancing Baby

 2011 Launch of Take Action!; conducted online needs assessment survey of social service professionals; started one run of transgender support group called OC Trans

 2012 Launch of Congregaytion, a resource portal for the LGBTQ+ community; conducted survey of LGBTQ+ community's experiences of discrimination; co-authored paper in the Annals, Academy of Medicine, Singapore

 2014 Involved in the 'HPB FAQs on Sexuality' saga; conducted OC Women's needs assessment survey; launch of Women On Wednesdays, Singapore’s first LBTQ+ women’s hotline run by women hotliners; launch of Take Pride safer sex campaign; counselling services exceed 1,000 service-units per year; started collaboration with Dr Tan and Partners; office moved to 57B Pagoda Street, Chinatown

-2015 Staff meet Law Minister K Shanmugam to discuss discrimination faced by Singapore's LGBTQ community, school bullying and employment opportunities for transgender persons; submitted a joint report to United Nations Human Rights Council, and lobbied diplomatic missions in Geneva as part of the Universal Periodic Review (UPR) process for Singapore
+2015 Successful trade mark of the name ‘Oogachaga’ with the Intellectual Property Office of Singapore (IPOS); staff meet Law Minister K Shanmugam to discuss discrimination faced by Singapore's LGBTQ community, school bullying and employment opportunities for transgender persons; submitted a joint report to United Nations Human Rights Council, and lobbied diplomatic missions in Geneva as part of the Universal Periodic Review (UPR) process for Singapore

 2016 Pilot run of ‘Snapchat from the Closet’, in collaboration with Ogilvy & Mather Singapore, winning Silver in the media category at the Cannes Lions International Festival of Creativity; launched fundraising campaign video 'Hate Hurts'